How to Get Into Duke University Fuqua School of Business

 How much does tuition cost?

-Tuition for the Fuqua full-time MBA program is approximately $100,269 for the 2022–2023 academic year.
+The estimated cost of attendance for the Fuqua full-time MBA program is $110,826 for the 2024–2025 academic year.
 This includes program charges for three semesters, room and board, health insurance, and such additional fees as educational supplies.

 How difficult is it to get accepted into Fuqua?